iifrp/iifrp.github.io/_rfc/RFC-5.md

 <span id="1">1.</span> **INTRODUCTION**

 Since time immemorial, mankind has lacked an adequate method for describing, categorizing, and classifying food.
-To this day there exists no generalized method for classifying all foodstuffs.
+To this day there exists no generalized method for classifying all FOODSTUFFS.
 While many methods attempt to classify certain kinds of food (e.g. sandwich classifiers, The Cube Rule) there has been little effort to create a standard that unifies all of the various kinds of foods under one single classification.

 It is the mission of the Internation Institute of Food-Related Protocols (IIFRP) to take on such challenges, and this document describes the results of painstaking work on the subject.
 This work was achieved by a joint effort by nearly all IIFRP members, and has been the subject of heated and vigorous debate.

 This document describes the first, and perhaps most important pieces of the task of classifying food: the designation and justification of the most top-level classifications.
 In keeping with the tradition set out by biologists from nearly 300 years ago, IIFRP has elected to leverage similar terminology to describe its hierarchical classification system.
 No doubt many will find issue with the specific categories, as many have throughout the research and development period, but let it be known that the system presented here is the result of years of effort.

-Foodstuffs come in a variety of shapes and sized, they are served in a variety of manners, and they are eaten with a variety of utensils.
+FOODSTUFFS come in a variety of shapes and sized, they are served in a variety of manners, and they are eaten with a variety of utensils.
 Because of this, any classification system that leverages the size or shape, plating, or utensils associated with a food are doomed to fail.
 Instead a compositional or constitutive approach must instead be used to achieve success.

 <span id="1.1">1.1.</span> Rationale and Scope